 Whiplash vs Concussion Key Differences

-If you’ve recently been in a car accident or sustained a sports injury, you may be dealing with neck pain, headaches or dizziness.
-These symptoms could indicate either whiplash or a concussion, two common yet distinct injuries often associated with traumatic events.
-Understanding the difference between whiplash vs concussion is helpful for the right diagnosis and treatment.
+If you’ve recently been in a car accident or experienced a sports injury, threre are some symptoms you may be dealing with, such as neck pain, headaches or dizziness.
+This could indicate either a whiplash or concussion injury, which are two common yet distinct effects often associated with traumatic events.

 Contact us today on (416) 479 – 8311 to book an appointment